KaeroDot/myrails-braking-energy/readme.md

 - Second tested method.
 - Differentiate braking pulses and noise between pulses.
 - Noise in between pulses is takes about 30 % of all energy in the signal.
+- Noise in between pulses is overestimated because the voltage drop across the rheostat is some (unknown) zero: Vdwnf falls across the GTO.

 ## energy3.m
 - Third tested method.